 2 medium cucumbers, washed

-4 sprigs of mint
+4 sprigs of

 Chop the vegetables into conveniently sized pieces and feed through the extractor.
 Blend for a few seconds with the mint and drink straight away.